strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ::: tab Change password flow

-You can also update an anthenticated user password through the `/change-password` API endpoint
+You can also update an authenticated user password through the `/change-password` API endpoint:

 ```js
 import axios from 'axios';